 MSc (University of the Witwatersrand)

-MSc Ecology, Environment and Conservation (University of the Witwatersrand), BSc (Hons) Botany (University of the Witwatersrand), BSc Ecology, Environment and Conservation (University of the Witwatersrand)
+MSc Ecology, Environment and Conservation (University of the Witwatersrand), BSc (Hons) Botany (University of the Witwatersrand), BSc Ecology & Zoology (University of the Witwatersrand)

 Samantha joined the Plant Conservation Unit (PCU) as a Research Assistant in February 2016.
-Her main focus is the development and management of the PCU rePhotoSA citizen science project, which involves repeat photography of southern African landscapes.
+Her main focus is the development and management of rePhotoSA, the citizen science repeat photography project of southern African landscapes.
 This project is focused on getting the public or 'citizen scientists' to contribute to the extensive repeat photographic database housed within the PCU.
-The project website was launched on the 6th December at the Animal Demography Unit Citizen Science Day in the Pretoria National Botanical Gardens.

 Peer Reviewed Publications